Collection Development Policy

 The development of library collections in support of an institution’s instruction and research programs should transcend the personal values of the selector.
 In the interests of research and learning, it is essential that collections contain materials representing a variety of perspectives on subjects that may be considered controversial.
 Preservation and replacement efforts should ensure that balance in library materials is maintained and that controversial materials are not removed from the collections through theft, loss, mutilation, or normal wear and tear.
 There should be alertness to efforts by special interest groups to bias a collection through systematic theft or mutilation.

 Any individual or group questioning the appropriateness of materials within the collection will be referred to the Dean of University Libraries.
 A service philosophy should be promoted that affords equal access to information for all in the academic community with no discrimination on the basis of race, values, gender, sexual orientation, cultural or ethnic background, physical or learning disability, economic status, religious beliefs, or ideologies.
-FAU Libraries acquire materials that represent differing opinions and without censorship in regard to controversial issues.
+Florida Atlantic Libraries acquire materials that represent differing opinions and without censorship in regard to controversial issues.

 Request for Reconsideration of Library Resources

 To proceed with a materials challenge, a completed "Request for Reconsideration of Library Resources" form is required.
-Note that submitting the completed form to the Dean of the FAU Libraries will trigger the formal reconsideration process, and the form will become part of the public record under Florida Sunshine Laws, therefore anonymous requests cannot be accepted.
+Note that submitting the completed form to the Dean of the Florida Atlantic Libraries will trigger the formal reconsideration process, and the form will become part of the public record under Florida Sunshine Laws, therefore anonymous requests cannot be accepted.

 OVERVIEW OF THE COLLECTION DEVELOPMENT PROGRAM